QED1224/Toontown-Resources/README.md

 Excluding the undercarriage which has different logic (see two questions below), the V.P. has three attacks: Throw Gears, Gear Shower and Jump with usage odds of 4/6, 1/6 and 1/6 respectively.
 During normal mode, the V.P. chooses at random from these three.

 However, if no Toons are within the `nearToons` array, the VP will use his Jump attack.
+The radius for `nearToons` is shown in this [screenshot.](http://i.imgur.com/CocWUpG.png)

 Following dizziness, the V.P. always uses Gear Shower.